Codecademy/docs/content/cpp/concepts/list/list.md

 ---
 Title: 'List'
-Description: 'List is a sequential container that stores elements non-contiguous memory locations.'
+Description: 'List in C++ is a sequential container that stores elements in non-contiguous memory locations, allowing for efficient insertion and deletion at any position.'
 Subjects:
   - 'Game Development'
   - 'Mobile Development'